cramsay/irfc_bot/README.md

 irfc_bot
 ========
 A web scraper and irc bot to relay the BBC football live text commentary written in node.js

+This small project is actually a result of another one ([bbc-lc](https://github.com/cramsay/bbc-lc)).
+The goal was to create a ncurses interface to the BBC commentary.
+However, I suck at UI design...
+I realised I was just trying to replicate the configuration I had for irssi (my irc client of choice).
+IRC bots are _cool_ and I could use some better OOP skills with javascript for my work.
+So I turned it in to an IRC bot written in Node.js :)
+If you want to see it in action (and there is football happening) connect to "cramsay.co.uk" and join the "#fitba" channel.

 ## Usage
 Any IRC user can type "!games" to have the bot return details of all of the games today.